jeremymv2/delivery-sugar/examples/terraform/.delivery/build_cookbook/README_TERRAFORM.md

-# TerraForm for Chef Automate Workflow
+# Terraform for Chef Automate Workflow

 This is a build_cookbook that demonstrates the use of Terraform in the Provision phase of the Acceptance stage to instantiate nodes and/or infrastructure in order to test your cookbooks.